avdstaaij/gdpc/docs/source/index.md

 # Welcome to GDPC's documentation!

+## Summary

-GDPC (Generative Design Python Client) is a Python framework for use with the [GDMC-HTTP Interface mod](https://github.com/Niels-NTG/gdmc_http_interface) for Minecraft Java edition.
+GDPC (Generative Design Python Client) is a Python framework for the [GDMC HTTP Interface mod](https://github.com/Niels-NTG/gdmc_http_interface) for Minecraft Java edition.

-The GDMC-HTTP mod provides a HTTP interface that allows you to edit a Minecraft world live, while you're playing in it, making it possible to rapidly iterate on generative algorithms.
-GDPC provides Python bindings for the mod, along with many high-level tools that make development much easier.
+The GDMC HTTP mod implements a HTTP interface that allows you to edit a Minecraft world live, while you're playing in it, making it possible to rapidly iterate on generative algorithms.
+GDPC provides Python bindings for the GDMC-HTTP interface, along with many high-level tools that make development much easier.

 GDPC is primarily designed for the [Generative Design in Minecraft Competition (GDMC)](https://gendesignmc.wikidot.com/), a yearly competion for generative AI systems in Minecraft where the challenge is to write an algorithm that creates a settlement that adapts to the pre-existing terrain.
 Feel free to join us on [Discord](https://discord.gg/YwpPCRQWND)!

-Quick code example:
+## Quick example

 ```python
 from gdpc import Editor, Block, geometry